-Microfinance - Trends of top-up loans during covid-19 pandemic
+Microfinance - Trends in loans disbursed during the Covid-19 pandemic

-The first wave of Covid-19 in India is characterized by its first case in January 2020 followed by a nationwide lockdown, which was announced in March 2020 and was implemented in phases until end of May 2020.
-The implementation of lockdown on an unprecedented scale affected livelihoods of all sections of people including microfinance customers.
-In past, resilience of microfinance industry was tested by many shock-inducing events like natural calamities, demonetization, political activism etc. The current pandemic is another event which has affected and continues to affect microfinance institutions and their clients.
+The first wave of Covid-19 in India was characterized by the first known case in January 2020 followed by a nationwide lockdown, which was announced in March 2020 and was implemented in phases until end of May 2020.
+The implementation of a nationwide lockdown on an unprecedented scale affected livelihoods of many including microfinance customers.
+In the past, the resilience of the microfinance industry was tested by many shock-inducing events like natural calamities, demonetization, political activism etc. The current pandemic is another event which has affected and continues to affect microfinance institutions and their clients.

-In the beginning of pandemic, disbursements shrunk to an all-time low of 6,186 crores INR in Q1 FY20-21.
+In the beginning of the pandemic, disbursements by all financial institutions including banks, NBFC-MFI etc shrunk to an all-time low of 6,186 crores INR in Q1 FY20-21.
 As seen in exhibit 1, quarterly disbursements slowly picked up and reached precovid levels by Q3 FY 20-21.
 The demand for credit had steadily increased from Q1 FY 20-21 to Q3 FY 20-21 as economic activity picked up with many geographies starting the 'unlock' process during this period.
-As per our field monitoring visits during this period, the increase in disbursements was also contributed by demand for smaller amounts, in form of additional loans or top-up loans or emergency loans from existing customers.
+As per our field monitoring visits from Q2 FY-21, the increase in disbursements was also contributed by demand for smaller loan amounts, in form of additional loans or top-up loans or emergency loans from existing customers.